Kurdish nationalism: The Paris Peace Conference and Treaty of Sèvres

 Some groups formerly under Ottoman dominion desired reclamation of lands they perceived as their own.
 Greek irredentism gained the support of the British, thus enabling them to land Greek forces at Izmir.
 However, the Greeks became too covetous toward the Turks, and found themselves on the retreat before Turkish retaliation near the plateau of Ankara.
 The Turks had found a new nationalist leader.
 The fall of the Ottoman Empire and its Sultanate was certain.

-Kurds in Turkey
+Kurds in Turkey (Bakur)

 The Treaty of Sèvres represented to the Turks.
-This new treaty made no direct mention of the Kurds or Kurdistan;45 rather Ottoman Kurdistan was divided among Turkey and the two Arab states to the south, Iraq and Syria, which were under British and French mandates respectively.
-The following sections are a brief glimpse of the Kurds’ activities in Turkey and Iraq after the division of territories between the two states.
+This new treaty made no direct mention of the Kurds or Kurdistan, rather Ottoman Kurdistan was divided among Turkey and the two Arab states to the south, Iraq and Syria, which were under British and French mandates respectively.
+The following sections are a brief glimpse of the Kurds' activities in Turkey and Iraq after the division of territories between the two states.